-At only four pounds, it’s lightweight and makes very little noise.
+At only 1.89 pounds, it’s lightweight and makes very little noise.
 The ergonomic handle provides extra comfort and maneuverability.
-There’s an LED light for easy power monitoring too.

-This vacuum comes with three attachments.
-It has a crevice tool for hard-to-reach spots, a brush nozzle for stubborn dirt, and a rubber nozzle for spills.
+This vacuum comes with two attachments.
+It has a crevice tool for hard-to-reach spots and a brush nozzle for stubborn dirt.
 There’s also a cleaning brush for the machine.

 Vacuums that clean up liquids are always appreciated, and this handheld comes through.
 Its wet capacity makes it all the more useful and convenient.
 HEPA vacuums are typically for dry surfaces and substances only, so this machine stands out.